-If you want to know how to smoke beef brisket with great results every time then this post is guaranteed to make your next brisket better!!
+If you want to know how to make smoked beef brisket with great results every time then this post is guaranteed to make your next brisket better!!

 Do you prefer lean sliced brisket or rich fatty burnt ends?
 These are the decisions that you need to make long before you get to the store.
 Here are some terms and types of briskets to look for.

 Drop Brisket: Completely untrimmed primal cut.
 Most likely only found from a butcher shop upon request.

-Packer Brisket/ whole Brisket: both sections of the brisket relatively untrimmed.
+Packer Brisket/ Whole Brisket: both sections of the brisket relatively untrimmed.
 The flat and point are attached with a fat cap.
 Size will vary from 10 pounds to over 20 pounds.
 Best for competitions and most versatile.